parksmart-dev/cordova-plugin-barcode-qrscanner/readme.md

 # cordova-plugin-qrscanner

-> A fast, energy efficient, highly-configurable QR code scanner for Cordova / Ionic apps – available for the iOS, Android, Windows, and browser platforms.
+> A fast, energy efficient, highly-configurable QR code + barcode scanner for Cordova / Ionic apps – available for the iOS, Android, Windows, and browser platforms.

+> Support also CODE_39, CODE_93, CODE_128 standards

+> Supports Android API level 32
 ---

 Works as of **August 2022**.